hamhamtrain/hamhamtrain/README.md

   you may take inspo from my skins just dont full-on copy em

-  im not on super often but im usually on whenever im not super busy
+  im not on super often but im usually on when im not super busy

   I have many, many interests (ask me about em if ur curious!)